A note on the minimax risk of sparse linear regression: Approximation of minimax risk

 In light of the aforementioned results, let us focus on the regime where $k/n\log(p/k)\leq C_3$ and $p\geq 2k$.
 Then, combining Theorems \ref{thm:upperLASSOFixed} and \ref{thm:LOWERCandes} we can reach the following conclusion about the minimax risk $R_F(X, \Theta_k, \sigma)$:

 as long as $X$ satisfies the $SRE(k,7)$ condition (which is true for a large set of matrices).
 Moreover, the Lasso estimator is minimax rate-optimal.
 This approximation approach offers very general non-asymptotic bounds such as the ones that have appeared in \eqref{eq:ro_minimax_final} to approximate the minimax risk, which is order-wise accurate.
-However, the constants that appear in the upper and lower bounds are not sharp.
-The looseness of constants is caused by the currently employed techniques (e.g. control of empirical process; information-theoretic inequalities).

-By the nature of the constants (e.g. $C$ depends on $\theta(k, 7)$), the difference between $c$ and $C$ can be very large.
-For instance, as we describe later, the constant in the minimax risk under orthogonal designs should be close to $2$ when $p/k$ is large.
-However, the constant that appears in the upper bound of \eqref{lasso:upper:fix} is loose by a factor of $2401\times (8+2\sqrt{2})^2/(2\times 64) \approx 2199$ (even if we ignore the term $\frac{1}{\theta^4 (k,7)}$).
-The constants obtained in lower bounds are often expected to be loose by a large factor as well.
-Therefore, the ratios between the upper and lower bounds can reach the magnitude of thousands, if not millions.
-Given that a constant-factor difference is already significant in most applications, the practical significance of minimax rate-optimal methods is sometimes questionable.
-This has led researchers to study the asymptotic minimax analysis that will be discussed in Section \ref{ssec:asymptot}.
+However, since the focus is on the optimal rate, the constants that appear in the upper and lower bounds might not be sharp.
+Results with sharper constants have been developed, for example, by considering a smaller value of $\lambda$ compared to the one in Theorem \ref{thm:upperLASSOFixed}.
+Since these results often appear as high-probability bounds instead of expectation bounds, we defer the discussion to Section \ref{ssec:asymptot}.
+One notable result is Theorem 3.13 in \cite{bellec2021second}, which provides a constant-sharp upper bound for Lasso, in terms of expected prediction error.
+As will be discussed in detail in Section \ref{proof:lasso:sharp}, some analyses in the current paper are motivated by \cite{bellec2021second} in order to obtain constant-sharp results for the minimax risk.